• Skip to primary navigation

 Thai red curry with vegetables is a dish from Thailand that fuses red curry paste, coconut milk, and vegetables together.
 Often, proteins like meat or tofu are added in as well.
 The end result is a soupy curry that pairs beautifully with steamed rice.

 Since there are so many variations of Thai curries, it’s always fun mixing in new flavor combinations.
 Have fun experimenting with ingredients that best suit your taste preferences.
+Try my vegan Thai Panang curry for a creamy peanut curry version of red curry.

 This recipe is the perfect blend of sweet, sour, spicy, and salty, making it an unforgettable eating experience.